tanjalustrek/Epuck-Enigma/README.md

 # Epuck Enigma

 This is a dynamic simulation environment built with **ROS 2 foxy** and **Gazebo 11.14.0** on **Ubuntu 20.04**.
 This project allows for the creation and spawning of random mazes and objects, providing a versatile platform for testing and development.
-It also enables adding epucks to interact with the created worlds.
+It also enables adding Epucks to interact with the created worlds.

 Structure:
  - workspace: ***project_ws***,